 The water environment and its evolution history on Mars is one of the important research topics of planetary science.
-Tianwen-1 Mission and Zhurong Rover landed in the south of Utopia Planita and provides the latest data for the investigation on this topic.
-By taking advantage of these high-resolution images combined with collected data from past Mars Exploration Missions, we constructed a 3D strata model at the Zhurong landing site to confirm the threelayered structure and ejecta blocks at the site.
+Zhurong Rover of Tianwen-1 Mission landed in the south of Utopia Planitia and provides the latest data for the investigation on this topic.
+By taking advantage of these high-resolution images combined with collected data from past Mars Exploration Missions, we constructed a 3D strata model at the Zhurong landing site to confirm the three-layered structure and ejecta blocks at the site.
 Through morphological analysis, we determined that the cones at the site are very likely mud volcanoes and discovered the thermal power source formed by combining gravity fields and magnetic data.
-Our research shows that the Zhurong landing site covers paleomarine sediments 1.2 km wide.
-After the disappearance of surface water at the site approximately 3.43 bn years ago, effects including water evaporation differences above ground and underground, underground thermal activity and meteorite collision characterize the formation of geographical morphology at the site.
+Our research shows that the Zhurong landing site covers 1.2 km thick paleomarine sediments.
+After the disappearance of surface water at the site approximately 3.43 Ga ago, effects including water evaporation differences above ground and underground, underground thermal activity and meteorite collision characterize the formation of geographical morphology at the site.